Dominic Cooke: Royal Court

 Cooke was artistic director and Chief Executive of the Royal Court Theatre 2006 to 2013 during which time he pioneered new writing by actively promoting the Royal Court's Young Writers’ Programme and new, young writers such as Mike Bartlett (My Child), Polly Stenham (That Face), Penelope Skinner (The Village Bike) and Bola Agbaje (the Olivier Award-winning Gone Too Far!).

-During his tenure at the Royal Court Cooke staged Jez Butterworth’s multi-award winning Jerusalem which was directed by Ian Rickson and which transferred to the West End, Broadway, and San Francisco; Lucy Prebble’s 2009 Enron which was directed by Rupert Goold; and Bruce Norris’ Clybourne Park which Cooke directed himself.
+During his tenure at the Royal Court Cooke staged Jez Butterworth’s multi-award winning Jerusalem which Ian Rickson directed; and which transferred to the West End, Broadway, and San Francisco; Lucy Prebble’s 2009 Enron, which was directed by Rupert Goold; and Bruce Norris’ Clybourne Park, which Cooke directed himself.
 All three were transferred to the West End amid critical acclaim and box office success.

-Cooke's time at the Royal Court was deemed a huge success; he staged numerous new plays and refocused the aims of the theatre.
-Of the 130+ plays, 94 were full productions of new plays, with public readings and productions of old plays making up the number.
+Cooke's time at the Royal Court was a huge success; he staged numerous new plays and refocused the theatre's aims.
+Of the 130+ plays, 94 were full productions of new plays, with public readings and productions of old plays making up the remainder.
 The theatre was nominated for 210 major awards and won 59.
 Cooke was also credited with bringing a new dynamism and excitement to the Royal Court Theatre with his eclectic programming: "What makes Cooke’s reign unique is that he has used the Royal Court’s young writers programme as a way of finding and cultivating new talent, often by precariously young writers...for Cooke, if a play was good enough, that was enough: he would put it on…Polly Stenham’s ‘That Face’, staged when she was only 19, bowled over its audiences.
 Anya Reiss was younger still – 18 – when her assured debut ‘Spur of the Moment’ opened.
 Bola Agbaje won an Olivier with her first play ‘Gone Too Far!’"

 Writing

-In 2007 Cooke wrote the stage adaptation of Malorie Blackman's Noughts and Crosses, which he directed and produced at the RSC.
+In 2007, Cooke wrote the stage adaptation of Malorie Blackman's Noughts and Crosses, which he directed and produced at the RSC.
 He wrote an adaptation of Arabian Nights for the Young Vic in 1998 and directed a revised version for the RSC in 2009.
 With scriptwriter Ben Power, Cooke co-wrote the scripts for Shakespeare's Henry VI Parts 1 and 2 for BBC TV's The Hollow Crown: The Wars of the Roses (May 2016).